fawkesley/paul.fawkesley.com/_posts/2016-03-22-hardening-my-development-environment.markdown

 run other people's code.
 In short, it involves VMs, containers and a bit of discipline.*

-## Running Other People's Code is Essentail
+## Running Other People's Code is Essential

 As part of my work as a developer, I spend a lot of time testing out random code from the Internet.
 Whether that be some fancy OCR code or a new Django